10 Facts About E-Cigarettes

 By the nature of their name you’ve probably guessed that electronic cigarettes are battery powered so you never need to ask some strange bloke for a light again.
 When you inhale on an E-cig, the battery powers up the unit to heat the cartridge of liquid inside, vaporising it so that you can breathe it in.
-There’s no tobacco content, so no smoke, no noxious gases and no lingering smell for others to object to.
-If you want a fancy illuminated tip to mimic a traditional cigarette for old time’s sake, some products incorporate this!
+There’s no tobacco, so no smoke (just vapour clouds), no noxious gases and no lingering smell for others to object to.

 5. You’ve Got the Power

 E-cigs are powered by batteries which, for those who have trouble remembering to recharge their mobile phone, could pose a problem!
 Realistically, though, rechargeable batteries offer fantastic convenience and are perfect for keeping your electronic cigarettes energised.
 Many products are compatible with in-car and USB chargers so, in the event that your battery runs low, you can simply plug it into the nearest laptop or the DC socket in your car or truck.

 6. E-cigs Do Not "Explode"

 A much-publicised rumpus in the US recently following a small fire aboard a passenger plane in Chicago, allegedly caused by an electronic cigarette, has led to some claims that the devices should be banned in flight.
 But even the lithium battery that powers an E-cig is regarded to be absolutely safe, as is the liquid which is contained in the cartridge, so an exploding E-cig is simply not likely to happen.
 We do however urge that e-cig users always use the correct battery.
 We heard of instances when some people have tried charging their electronic cigarettes with and iPhone charger!